Uganda Coffee Development Authority: Location

 The headquarters of the agency are located at Coffee House, Plot 35 Jinja Road, in the Central Business District of Kampala, the capital and largest city in the country.
 The coordinates of UCDA headquarters are:0°18'53.0"N, 32°35'28.0"E (Latitude:0.314735; Longitude:32.591106).

 About UCDA

 Uganda Coffee Development Authority (UCDA) was established by an Act of Parliament 1991 and amended in 1994, Cap.
 325 under the laws of the Republic of Uganda.

 UCDA is established as a public Authority and its mandate is to promote and oversee the coffee industry by supporting research, promoting production, controlling the quality and improving the marketing of coffee in order to optimize foreign exchange earnings for the country and payments to the farmers.

 It is administered under the Uganda Ministry of Agriculture, Animal Industry and Fisheries.

 Values of the Authority

-UCDA believes in and continues to aspire for the following values;
+UCDA believes in and continues to aspire for the following: